GammaMetroid/SkywindBlenderToolkit/README.md

 Usage Instructions:
 Select the object you want to copy color values within and press the hotkey.
 Choose which channel to use as source and destination.
 Can copy between channels of the same color attribute, or between color attributes on different objects.
 Cannot run on different color attributes on the same object.

+## Bend Normals

+Hotkey: `Ctrl+Alt+S`

+Usage Instructions:
+In edit mode, select the faces you want to have bent normals and press the hotkey.